-Thanksgiving turkey: Light meat or dark? | EarthSky.org
+Thanksgiving turkey: White meat or dark meat?

 As families gather together this holiday season, the lucky ones will avoid impassioned discussions about religion and politics.
 But another argument is almost inevitable: white meat versus dark meat.

-Light meat lovers claim dark meat is greasy; dark meat devotees complain that light meat is dry and lacks flavor.
+White meat lovers claim dark meat is greasy; dark meat devotees complain that white meat is dry and lacks flavor.
 Few meat eaters are ambivalent on the matter.

 But why do these different types of meat exist, and what underlies these differences?
 As a muscle physiologist, I can tell you it comes down to the metabolic and functional differences between various types of muscle.